Congratulations to All the 2015 Tour de France Competitors

 What is Moto-Doping?

 The concept is simple: as electric motors and batteries become smaller, there is a theoretical possibility that clandestine power assist motors could be installed in the hubs of Tour de France bicycles.
-(See our recent article on new developments in power assisted bicycles for commuters).
 These would be particularly helpful in the mountain segments of the race.
 To be clear, there is no evidence that this happened, but it’s obvious that the technology is evolving to make this yet another thing that will have to be verified in bicycle races moving forward.